notPlancha/eda-exam/report/main.typ

   It's obvious that $X$ contains two clusters: one is on xy-plane and another one is on the yz-plane.
 Please check if hierarchical Ward's method, spectral method are able to recover these two clusters.
 ]

 Ward's method is a method of hierarchical clustering that minimizes the within-cluster variance.
-Using SciPy's `linkage` with Ward's method, the following dendrogram was obtained:
+Using SciPy's `linkage` with Ward's method, and reuqest 2 clusters, the following was obtained:

+#image("images/points_cluster_1.png")

+We can see from the plot that the method was not able to recover these 2 clusters, with #calc.round(6*100/8, digits: 2)% of correct classified observations (assuming the xy-plane is cluster 2).
+This is expected, since, visually, the variance in the yz-plane seems to be higher than the variance in the xy-plane, and some points between the 2 are very close by.

+Spectral clustering is a method that uses the eigenvalues of a similarity matrix to reduce the dimensionality of the data before clustering in a lower dimensional space.
+Using scikit-learn's `SpectralClustering` with 2 clusters, the following was obtained:

+#image("images/points_cluster_2.png")

+Unexpectedly, the spectral method was also not able to recover the clusters, with the same precision as Ward's method (assuming the yz-plane is cluster 0).

+#question[
+  = 6.
+  Consider again the dataset $X$ given in the previous question.

+  == a)
+  Determine the non-negative factorization matrices $W,H$ of $X$, i.e., $X = WH$, by Multiplicative update algorithm(MULT).
+]